SuhwanGim/HBM2019_1_team_project/README.md

 # HBM2019_1_team_project
+Class: Human Brain Mapping 2019.
+Purpose: Team project

-Experiment scripts based on PTB3.
+All experiment scripts are based on MATLAB and PsychTtoolbox3.